 Prepared For Life

-A versatile and relevant Adventist college experience prepares you to be a lifelong learner ready to handle real-world situations.
+A versatile and relevant Adventist college experience helps you to be prepared for life as a lifelong learner ready to handle real-world situations.
 All big milestones in life — a new job, city, marriage, parenthood — come with learning curves.
 When you are confident in your ability to embrace change, you can be assured that you’ll be prepared for the hills and valleys of life.
 College is an investment, but the outcome of your Adventist education is so much more than a piece of paper.
 Following are some of the ways an Adventist education prepares you for life.

 During the interview for your first job, you’ll be able to tell your potential boss about the entrepreneurship class project that taught you how to work as a member of a team and meet strict deadlines.
 You can provide real examples of your leadership experience as the captain of your intramural flag football team or the school newspaper editor.
 When you have to give your first work presentation or sales pitch, your experience presenting in class and leading worship will make you more confident and ease your nerves.
 You might even stand out among your co-workers because graduates from Adventist universities are more likely to develop public speaking skills than grads from public colleges.